IKIM-Essen/ClusterDocs/meta/PUBLICATION_RUNBOOK.md

 # ClusterDocs publication runbook

-This runbook separates candidate review, explicit promotion into `main`, Stage-1 written-site publication, later Stage-2 media activation, and rollback.
+This runbook separates candidate review, explicit promotion into `main`, the integrated Stage-1 product/documentation release, later Stage-2 media activation, and rollback.
 A failed gate leaves the current production site in place.

 ## Fixed targets and branch roles